Who moved the goalpost?

 Closing Costs, a catch-all phrase?

 In my opinion, the phrase “closing costs” has become an encompassing term whose meaning has become a little muddled over time.
 We sometimes hear it used to describe almost any cost needed to close a home sale.
 While I probably need to write a complete piece or two just on this, let’s see if I can take a whack at covering the basics.
 You will see pretty quickly that the phrase closing costs is sometimes used to lump many different types of items together.
 Not all of these costs apply to all types of purchases.
 An all-cash sale would not require several of these.
-In the case of VA, the borrower is not allowed to pay some of these fees and is even allowed to finance others.
+As for a Veterans Administration (VA) loan, the borrower is not allowed to pay some of these fees and is even allowed to finance others.
 Also, please note my intent is not to be exhaustive or even technical, rather simply to offer a primer for further discussion.

 Lender examples: Fees such as origination fees for a loan.
 Fees to buy down interest rates.
 Other mortgage broker fees or charges.
 Credit Report.
 Appraisal fee.
 Application fee.
 (These fees can really add up, but remember, not all lenders charge all these fees.
 In fact, I have chosen my lender partners because they can often waive or offset some of them.)